Brandon Block

-Brandon Block (born 26 November 1967) is a British club DJ.
+Brandon Block (born 26 November 1967) is a British club DJ, producer and remixer.
 He has appeared on reality shows like Celebrity Come Dine with Me and Celebrity Big Brother.
 He is well known for appearing on stage heavily intoxicated at the 2000 BRIT Awards.
 Friends suggested that he had entered a musical contest and had won Best Musician of the Year, when in fact he had not even been nominated for the award.
-This resulted in a confrontation with award presenter Ronnie Wood and Thora Birch.
+This resulted in a confrontation with award presenters Ronnie Wood and Thora Birch.

 Early life

 Block was born in London.
 At the age of four, he moved to Wembley along with his mother, who still lives there today.
 Block's career started out in 1985 at the John Lyon pub in Harrow, Middlesex.
 According to Block himself, "My friends and I used to buy a lot of funk and soul (the sound at the time) and one night the DJ there didn't show, so me and my then DJ Lewis asked the governor if we could bring the records down and do it.
 We were so good that he fired the DJ.
 In fact, it got so popular that they started charging an entrance fee".